 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + + Option B - no policy (No Part 2 local plan policy) -
+Economic Structure Option A - include a policy + + - Option B - no policy (No Part 2 local plan policy) - +

-- 9.82 Option A has significant positive effects on the health and social objectives; whilst Option B has converse effects, although socially there is slightly more to gain than lose through policy making. - 9.83 Through the local plan process, it has been decided to include a policy on requiring an health impact assessment for significant applications.
+9.82 Option A has significant positive effects on the health and social objectives; whilst Option B has converse effects, although socially there is slightly more to gain than lose through policy making.
+The policy has significant positive effects on the health and social objectives.
+There may be a negative effect upon the economic structure objective, as the policy may restrict the acceptable locations for some types of development.

+9.83 Through the local plan process, it has been decided to include a policy on requiring an health impact assessment for significant applications.